 You booked your transportation, reserved hotel rooms, and maybe even packed a bag, but wait, how are you getting around once you arrive at your destination?
-If you have traveled for a while, you may have already figured out your transportation comfort zone.
+You may have already figured out your transportation comfort zone if you have traveled for a while.
 But, if you are new, here are a few ways to get around after arrival.

-Knowing how to get around without a car is a valuable and cost savings skill.
+Knowing how to get around without a car is a valuable and cost-effective skill you can develop.

 Background On This Article